 2cupconfectioner's sugarused for the glaze

 Squeeze 3 Meyer lemons.
 Fill ⅓ cup with lemon juice and separate 2 tbsps of juice for glazing later.
-Zest 1 of the lemons, enough to get 2 tbsps of lemon zest.
+Zest until you get 2 tbsps of lemon zest, you'll use 1 tbsp zest in cake batter and 1 tbsp zest in glaze for garnish.

 Mix dry ingredients together, 3 cups of all purpose flour, 1 tbsp baking powder and pinch salt.
 Set this dry mix aside.